bitcraze/crazyflie-lib-python/docs/user-guides/sbs_motion_commander.md

         print('Deck is NOT attached!')
 ```

-The `deck_attached_event` is a global variable which should be defined under `URI`.
-Note that the value type that the `param_deck_flow()` is a string type, so you will need to convert it to a number first before you can do any operations with it.
+Note that the value type that the `param_deck_flow()` gets is a string type, so you will need to convert it to a number first before you can do any operations with it.

+The `deck_attached_event` is a global variable which should be defined under `URI`:
 ```python
 ...
 URI = uri_helper.uri_from_env(default='radio://0/80/2M/E7E7E7E7E7')